Cray-HPE/docs-csm/operations/power_management/Cray_Advanced_Platform_Monitoring_and_Control_CAPMC.md

 The current release of CAPMC supports the following power control features:

 - Retrieve Redfish power status and power management capabilities of components
-- Control single components via NID or xname
+- Control single components by NID or component name (xname)
 - Control grouped components
 - Control the entire system \(all or s0\)
 - Can specify ancestors \(`--prereq`\) and descendants \(`--recursive`\) of single component